Szlachta: Heritability

-Illegitimate children could adopt the mother's surname and title by the consent of the mother's father, but would sometimes be adopted and raised by the natural father's family, thereby acquiring the father's surname, though not the title or arms.
+Illegitimate children of the Polish nobles could adopt the mother's surname and title by the consent of the mother's father, but would sometimes be adopted and raised by the natural father's family, thereby acquiring the father's surname, though not the title or arms.

 Ennoblement

 Kingdom of Poland

 The number of lawfully granted ennoblements (naturalization) after the 15th century was minimal.

 In the Kingdom of Poland and later in the Polish–Lithuanian Commonwealth, ennoblement (nobilitacja) may be equated with an individual given legal status as a szlachcic member of the Polish nobility.
 Initially, this privilege could be granted by the monarch, but from 1641 onward, this right was reserved for the sejm.
-Most often the individual being ennobled would join an existing noble szlachta clan and assume the undifferentiated coat of arms of that clan.
+Most often the individual being ennobled would join an existing noble family and assume the undifferentiated coat of arms of that noble family/ród/house.

 According to heraldic sources, the total number of lawful ennoblements issued between the 14th century and the mid-18th century is estimated at 800.
 This is an average of only about two ennoblements per year, or only 0.000,000,14 – 0.000,001 of the historical population.
 Compare: historical demography of Poland.
 Charles-Joseph, 7th Prince of Ligne, when trying to obtain Polish noble status, supposedly said in 1784, "It is easier to become a duke in Germany, than to be counted among Polish nobles."

 The close of the late 18th century (see below) was a period in which a definite increase in the number of ennoblements can be noted.
 This can most readily be explained in terms of the ongoing decline and eventual collapse of the Commonwealth and the resulting need for soldiers and other military leaders (see: Partitions of Poland, King Stanisław August Poniatowski).